ewolff/microservices-primer/manuscript/chapter2.md

 ##2.4 Conclusion {#section2-4}

-The discussion about the size of Microservices focuses rather on the technical structure of the system for defining Microservices.
+The discussion in [section 2.1](#section2-1) about the size of Microservices focuses rather on the technical structure of the system for defining Microservices.
+For the distribution according to *Bounded Context* ([section 2.2](#section2-2)) the domain architecture is the most important aspect.
+Conway's Law
-For the distribution according to *Bounded Context* the domain architecture is the most important aspect.
-Conway's Law states that Microservices also have effects on the organization.
+([section 2.3](#section2-3)) states that Microservices also have effects on the organization.
 Only together these aspects give a faithful picture of Microservices.
 Which of these aspects is the most important depends on the use context of the Microservice-based architectures.